ImpactsWiki/pyko/_sources/configuration-file.md

 Specify the problem geometry: planar, cylindrical or spherical.
 Cylindrical and spherical problems must have positive values for the spatial domain.

-Gravitational acceleration is not implemented yet but coming soon.

 ```{code-block} python
 # --------------------------------------------------------------------
 # DOMAIN PARAMETERS